 e.
 Equipment Decontamination

-1) Decontaminate equipment according to the manufacturer's instructions and/or the guidelines from the Center for Disease Control and GRMC Infection Control policy.
+1) Decontaminate equipment according to the manufacturer's instructions and/or the guidelines from the Center for Disease Control and AUMC Infection Control policy.

 2) All students will use face shields/mask mouth pieces with all manikins used during the hands-on training and testing.